Museo degli Innocenti, Florence

 Widely regarded as one of the greatest masterpieces of Renaissance, the building features many elements which will subsequently become archetypes of Italian Renaissance architecture, such as its elegant portico – based on a precise module corresponding to ten Florentine braccia, about 19 feet -, the use of round arches, the geometrically exact combination of gray stone (Pietra Serena) and white stucco, and its references to classic Roman architecture.

 With the Ospedale, Brunelleschi somewhat established the basis of “modern” architecture, namely of an architecture based on precise mathematical-geometrical rules, on technical innovations (such as the use of sail vaults built without centering), on a strict relationship between form, materials, and structure and, at large, on a design rigor which leaves nothing to chance.

 “(Filippo Brunelleschi designed) the house and the loggia of the Innocents, whose vaulting was made without framing, a method followed by everyone today.
 It is said that Filippo, summoned to Milan to design a fortress for Duke Filippo Maria (Visconti), delegated the construction of this building of the Innocents to Francesco della Luna, a close friend of him.
 This Francesco added an ornamental frame to an architrave, which is a mistake according to the rules of architecture.
-When Filippo came back and reprimanded him for such thing, he replied that he had copied that ornament from the ancient temple of San Giovanni (the Baptistery of San Giovanni in Florence).
+When Filippo came back and reprimanded him for such a thing, he replied that he had copied that ornament from the ancient temple of San Giovanni (the Baptistery of San Giovanni in Florence).
 “There is only one error in that building, and you followed it”, Filippo said”.

 from Giorgio Vasari, Lives of the Most Excellent Painters, Sculptors, and Architects, 1568